Tuesday, December 13, 2011

 The Original Hot Chocolate Company produce a fun and indulgent way of enjoying a favourite hot drink, using premium couverture Belgian chocolate from Callebaut.

-wooden spoon, available in milk, white and dark varieties.
+Their handmade creation is a delicious chunk of chocolate set onto a wooden spoon, available in milk, white and dark varieties.
 All are stunningly stir-able and delightfully gluten free!

 We love that it's so easy to use: